padpadpadpad/EdenMicrobes/README.md

 | 18S-Rep3  | 9110898  | 9110898  | 7732534      | 7732534  | 7694307  | 7694307  | 408830  | 7694307  | 95583         | 7381060  | 244                          | 65                             | 19                      | 150                            |

 Upon filtering completion, remaining PCRs per technical replicate were summed and the read count of technical replicates was normalised to reduce potential bias caused by PCR stochasticity and differential sequencing efforts.
 Standardization consisted in randomly resampling (with replacement) a number of reads that corresponded to the first quartile of the total read number for reads per samples.
 This returns samples with a read count equal across all samples, whilst maintaining sample specific OTU relative abundances.
 To do so, each OTU in each sample was resampled with replacement a thousand times, following an approach detailed by Veresoglou et al. (2019).
 Finally, in order to reduce stochastic variation of taxa from one soil core to another, and to match DNA sequencing data with the soil chemistry ones, the four replicate samples within each subplot were aggregated by summing reads (after normalisation).

+- **Next Steps**

+The influence of plant community and abiotic conditions on local alpha-diversity, and regional beta-diversity of the SMC will then be assessed by conducting Principle Coordinate Ordination and PERMANOVA analysis.
+Structural Equation Models (SEMs) and variance partitioning will be used to explore the explanatory power of abiotic conditions, the identity of individual plants and plant community characteristics, whilst accounting for spatial autocorrelation.

+It is hypothesised that abiotic conditions will explain the greatest proportion of community dissimilarity, with microclimate (soil temperature and humidity) having greater effects than soil chemistry.
+However, after accounting for abiotic variation plant and microbial diversity are likely to be positively correlated.

+## Scripts

+- **visualise_climate.R** looks at the data from the temperature and moisture probes that were placed in the habitats.
+Produces **temperature_moisture.png**.

+## Datasets

+We have sequencing datasets of the biomes contained in `data/sequencing` and data from monitoring of abiotic variables present in `climate_data`.

+- **Eden_GPS_data.csv** contains the GPS coordinates of each site.
+A breakdown of the columns are below:

+  - Sample - Sample name that corresponds to a sequencing file and a sampling point.

+  - Ecosystem - What ecosystem did the sample come from.

+  - Diversity - Whether the sample has high or low plant diversity.

+  - Biome - Which biome did the sample come from (Humid = rainforest, Dry = mediterranean).

+  - GPS - Coordinates corresponding to the point from which soil was sampled

+  - X - longitude

+  - Y - latitude

+### Sequencing data (in data/sequencing)

 ### Climate data (in data/climate)